tagpix — Combine Your Photos for Easy Access

 Destination or ./ MERGED/ PHOTOS/ flat content, or year subfolders with flat content MOVIES/ flat content, or year subfolders with flat content OTHERS/ flat content, or year subfolders with flat content

 As described earlier, all filenames at the bottom levels of the results tree include date prefixes added to make them unique (e.g., "2017-10-14__file.jpg").
-The dates added reflect either date-taken tag values (for most shot photos), or date-modified file attributes (for all others).
+The dates added reflect either date-taken Exif tag values (for most shot photos), date-taken date in Android filenames (for Android photos with no Exif date), or date-modified file attributes (for all others).

-Items not recognized as movies or tagged photos are moved to OTHERS.
+Items not recognized as movies or tagged photos are moved (or copied) to OTHERS.
 After a tagpix run, you may wish to manually remove items from OTHERS that reflect camera-specific cruft.
-For example, some cameras create ".THM" or ".CTG" files which are irrelevant to your content in PHOTOS and MOVIES. tagpix does not omit these automatically, because it prefers to err on the side of caution (only well-known ".*" hidden files are skipped).
-Be sure to delete only cruft: OTHERS may contain PNGs and GIFs too.
+For example, some cameras create ".THM" or ".CTG" files which are irrelevant to your content in PHOTOS and MOVIES. tagpix does not omit these automatically, because it prefers to err on the side of caution (only well-known ".*" hidden files and user-selected subfolders are skipped, per the next section).
+Be sure to delete only cruft: the OTHERS result folder may contain non-camera images like PNGs and GIFs too.

 For a more graphical look at results trees, see the examples folder's screenshots of both flat and group-by-year modes.